🎉 Subscribe to get exclusive content and updates! Subscribe Now

 Cultural Erosion

 The increasing prevalence of workarounds becomes a cultural poison.
-When temporary fixes become permanent solutions, you're not just accumulating debt—you're teaching your team that problems aren't worth solving properly.
+When temporary fixes become permanent solutions, you're not just accumulating debt—you're teaching your team that problems aren't worth solving correctly.

 Take a moment to reflect on your own team.
 How many of these warning signs do you recognize?

-- New team members taking exponentially longer to onboard
+• New team members are taking exponentially longer to onboard

-- The phrase "quick fix" becoming part of daily vocabulary
+• The phrase "quick fix" is becoming part of the daily vocabulary

 If you're nodding along to more than two or three of these, your team might be deeper in entropy than you realize.
 The good news?
 Recognition is the first step toward recovery.